 Through a combination of genius, skill, misfortune and at times, sheer good luck, the Jaguar XJ6 proved to be precisely what the market realised it wanted.
 Offering all the glamour and visual allure of the E-Type in a four-door package, customers quickly discovered it fitted their needs very nicely indeed.
 The trouble was obtaining one.
 When Lyons sanctioned the model, he set production targets of a thousand cars a week.
 This would have amounted to slightly over 50,000 cars per annum, a figure Jaguar wouldn’t meet until the 1990s, and certainly one the XJ-series never came close to meeting – for a whole host of reasons.

-Such was the level of feeling that in 1970, a delegation of Swiss customers, furious at the inability of Jaguar to deliver, staged a protest outside BMLC’s London headquarters, a matter which was allegedly laughed off by Donald Stokes.
-But the joke really was on him.
-Preoccupied by the troubled build-up to the launch of the volume division’s Austin Maxi, he appeared to lose sight of what was almost certainly BLMC’s biggest profit-earner, especially when despairing customers shopped elsewhere.
+Such was the level of feeling that in 1970, a delegation of Swiss customers, furious at the inability of Jaguar to deliver, staged a protest outside BMLC’s London headquarters.
+This was allegedly laughed off by Donald Stokes, but really, the joke was on him.
+Preoccupied by the troubled build-up to the launch of the volume division’s Austin Maxi, he seemed blind to what was almost certainly BLMC’s biggest profit-earner, and to the lost sales when despairing customers shopped elsewhere.

-Received wisdom on Lyons was that he was a notorious tightwad, but Jim Randle latterly took issue with that shibboleth, telling DTW, “He was a good man!
+Received wisdom suggests Lyons was a notorious tightwad, but Jim Randle took issue with that shibboleth, telling this author, “He was a good man!
 I liked Sir William very much.
 I always thought I was reasonably rewarded for what I did.
 In fact at times I felt I was over-rewarded.”
-But while Jaguar’s engineers seemed content with their lot, life on the production tracks was a good deal less amenable.
+But while Jaguar’s engineers seemed content with their lot, life on the production tracks was often a good deal less amenable.
 Although generally well regarded by union leaders for being honourable and fair-minded, Lyons took a hard line in labour disputes, and while Jaguar’s assembly-line issues were not as severe as at other BLMC plants, stoppages were frequent, and by the decade’s end, growing in virulence.

-Meanwhile, year on year, Jaguar’s not insignificant profits were syphoned off and poured into BLMC’s struggling volume car business.
-Historian and author, Chris Cowin, made the following withering observation.
-“What happened at Jaguar during the period of British Leyland stewardship was a national scandal.”
+Meanwhile, year on year, Jaguar’s not insignificant profits were being syphoned off and poured into BLMC’s struggling volume car business.
+Historian and author, Chris Cowin, made the following withering observation on this matter, stating, “What happened at Jaguar during the period of British Leyland stewardship was a national scandal.”

-It’s likely that Sir William Lyons agreed to surrender his company’s independence in 1966 for reasons of security: security of body supply, security of inward-investment and security against corporate predators.
+It is likely that Sir William Lyons agreed to surrender his company’s independence in 1966 for reasons of security.
+Security of body supply, security of inward-investment and security against corporate predators.
 With Jaguar now a small but still shining satellite of the vast BLMC planetary system, the signs that some of these rationales were being reneged upon were growing.

-Jaguar’s assumption into, firstly BMC and later the BLMC organisation was at best, a disappointing reversal of its original promise, but at worst a stark betrayal.
-Certainly, it was, by the early 1970s a very poor deal for Jaguar, who were starved of investment, let down by suppliers and haemorrhaged by their BLMC masters.
-As Sir William Lyons moved towards retirement, it must have been with a heavy heart.
+Jaguar’s assumption, firstly into BMC and later the BLMC organisation was at best, a disappointing reversal of its original promise, if not a stark betrayal.
+Certainly, it was, by the early 1970s, a very poor deal for Jaguar, who were starved of investment, let down by suppliers and haemorrhaged by their BLMC masters.
+As Sir William Lyons moved towards retirement, it must have been with a very heavy heart.
 The safe harbour he had sought had turned out to be mined.

 This may have been a blessing in disguise since Jaguar’s engineers’ workload continued to be an onerous one.
 With the V12 installation into the XJ saloon facing continued setback and delay, frustration grew.
 Complicating matters further was the increasingly stringent emissions regulations emanating from the United States.
 By the close of the decade, over 60% of Jaguar’s engineering resource was devoted entirely to regulatory compliance.

 Jaguar’s six cylinder powerplant was strong and well proven, but it was heavy, bulky and in 4.2 litre form, well past its developmental limit.
 Owing to US demand, Jaguar had enlarged the XK unit to improve the torque output, but this necessitated the bores to be staggered, which led to a very Heath Robinson combustion arrangement.
-The downside was a chronic propensity to overheat – an issue Jaguar never fully cured.
-The 4.2 was also less refined and notably less durable than its predecessors at higher engine speeds.
+The downside was a well-documented propensity to overheat, an issue Jaguar never fully alleviated.
+The 4.2 was also less refined and notably less durable than its predecessors at higher engine revolutions.
 In short, in the words of a former insider, it was “a bloody awful engine.”

 More damaging was the reputation for piston failure which attached itself to the 2.8 litre engine.
-This unit, a derivation of the 4.2 block, proved highly sensitive to a combination of post-combustion deposits and very high exhaust valve temperatures, which lead to pre-ignition and in extreme cases, piston failure under light engine loads.
+This unit, a short-stroke version of the 4.2 block, proved highly sensitive to a combination of post-combustion deposits and very high exhaust valve temperatures, which lead to pre-ignition and in extreme cases, piston failure under light engine loads.
 It was a problem which also affected the larger unit, but its greater swept area mitigated matters somewhat.
-It took some time and a lot of head-scratching to eradicate, but this issue quickly sullied the 2.8’s reputation, and in mid-1973, it was quietly withdrawn from the UK market.
+It took some time and a lot of head-scratching to eradicate, but this issue quickly sullied the 2.8’s reputation, and in mid-1973, it was quietly withdrawn.
 Former senior engineer, Tom Jones later acknowledged, “we tried to do it too cheaply“.

-By then, a number of development cars were running with the experimental 3565cc V8 engine.
+By then, a number of development cars were running with the experimental 3565cc V8 engine, derived from the V12.
 While engineers were satisfied with performance and driveability, they discovered it to be notably deficient in NVH terms.
 This programme would be reluctantly abandoned in 1971, leaving Jaguar saddled with the flawed but acceptable 4.2 XK unit for the foreseeable future.

 Meanwhile, further threats emerged from within the BLMC mothership.
 Prior to its formation, Leyland-owned Rover initiated development of a flagship model, dubbed P8 which was intended as a direct rival to Jaguar and Mercedes.
 Following the BLMC merger, Sir William argued at board level that P8 was an expensive luxury the new car giant couldn’t afford, given that it would simply cannibalise XJ6 sales.